 And because we use fermented broccoli sprouts, the conversion to sulforaphane happens before you even take it!

-Why My Fermented Broccoli Sprouts Aren’t Your Ordinary ‘Broccoli Pills’
+Why My Fermented Broccoli Sprouts Product Isn’t Your Ordinary ‘Broccoli Pills’

 Eager to take advantage of sulforaphane’s potential benefits for cellular health, the pharmaceutical industry has wasted no time coming out with their own synthetic form of sulforaphane.